jzw2/rust-capr/docs/main.typ

 - $s in Q$ is the start state
 - $Sigma$ is the _alphabet_, a set of characters
 - $F subset Q$ the set of final states
-- $delta: Q times X -> P(Q)$, $P$ being the powerset function.
+- $delta: Q times Sigma -> P(Q)$, $P$ being the powerset function.
 The nondeterministic transition function that maps each state and character to possible states.

 The only difference here is the transition function, which can now map to multiple or zero states, in additon to just one state.